Frkncm/Dissertation_Project/README.md

     *rosrun my_example_pkg robot_controller*

-  - The **stress_detection.py** python script is run separately on VScode environment (you are free to use it your own IDE)
+  - The **stress_detection.py** python script runs separately on the VScode environment (you can use it your own IDE).
+Please be aware that the python script has its library dependencies.
+You should install all of them before running the node.